 Car Tetris: packing your car for uni

 Forcing 19 years of stuff into a Nissan Micra is a serious undertaking.
-Besides the clothes, shoes and secret teddy bear, there's all the ADULTING equipment you'll need.
+Besides the clothes, shoes and secret teddy bear, there's all the ADULTING equipment you'll need for your time at uni.
 Cleaning products, your own plates and cutlery - all the things that used to just appear around the house by magic.

-So not only does nearly every item have to fit into your new room at uni - it's got to get there first.
+So, not only does nearly every item have to fit into your new room at uni - it's got to get there first.
 Take a deep breath, do some arm warm ups.
-It's time to play Car Tetris.
+It's time to play Car Tetris: Packing for Uni Edition.

 Heavy and flat

 First things first: books.
 Heavy, flat things to the bottom.
 Packing all your course books and tins of food into boxes of the same shape and size will allow you to build a strong foundation layer for everything else.

 Your uni books are going to be your easiest thing to pack because books naturally tessellate, bless them.
 Get this one right or everything else will go wrong.

 All the stuff that will crush other things to death and happen to not fit together very well, like shoes and cleaning things.
 This will be your hardest layer to get right and again: you're better off with boxes.

 This layer can't be packed on the day you're supposed to arrive at your halls.
 You're going to need at least a couple of days before the your move to uni to get things in labelled boxes and stacked in a pile.